 - April 11, 2013: "Human Rights in the Americas: Challenges for the Inter-American Court and Commission," by Diego Garcia-Sayan, Judge, Inter-American Court of Human Rights, hosted by Professor Alex Huneeus, 4:oo-5:00 pm, Lubar Commons (7200 Law), followed by a reception at 5:00pm.
 If you are planning to attend, please email Louis Condon with your institutional affiliation and contact details by April 5, 2013.

 - April 18, 2013: "Judging Inequalities: The Jurisprudence of the German Federal Constitutional Court," by Judge Susanne Baer, Judge of the German Constitutional Court, 4:00-5:00pm, Lubar Commons, sponsored by the European Union Center for Excellence and GLS, followed by a reception at 5:00pm.
+This is part of the Comparative EU Law Lecture Series.
 If you are planning to attend, please email Louis Condon with your institutional affiliation and contact details by April 12, 2013.

 - May 10-11, 2013: Regional Colloquium on Globalization of Law, International Organizations and International Law, Lubar Commons (7200 Law), concurrent room TBA.
 May 10 - Noon-5:00pm (followed by dinner for participants) and May 11 - 8:30-1:00pm.